-An email sequence is a series of emails automatically sent to specific contacts(subscribes) when they opted in or purchase something or based on other activities.
-With FluentCRM you can use the sequential emails when creating a Funnel.
+An email sequence is a series of emails automatically sent to specific contacts(subscribers) when they opted in or purchase something or based on other activities.
+With FluentCRM you can use sequential emails when creating a Funnel.

-To create an email sequence, Hover over Email Campaign and select Email Sequences.
-Now click on to the Create New Sequence button, You can also click on to the Create Your First Email Sequence if it’s the first time you are creating a sequence.
+From Emails ➜ Email Sequences, To create an email sequence, Hover over Email Campaign and select Email Sequences.
+Now click on the +Create New Sequence button, You can also click on to the Create Your First Email Sequence if it’s the first time you are creating a sequence.

 Email Subject: Give an appropriate email subject for the email.
-Email subject is a determing factor whether it will be opened by the user or ignored.
+The email subject is a determining factor in whether it will be opened by the user or ignored.

 Email Pre-Header: This is short text followed by the email subject which the user will see in the inbox.
 A catching and appropriate email pre-header can increase the open rate as well.